Marcinno/WebAlert/README.md

 # About

-Web alert is a crawler to downloading site source and searching content changes
+Web alert is a crawler prepared to inform user about site content changes without keeping an eye on it all the time.

 ## Installation